 - An Affair to Remember from 1957 (with Cary Grant and Deborah Kerr) is a remake of the 1939 film "Love Affair" (with Charles Boyer and Irene Dunne).
 It uses the exact same script, with very minimal alterations and additions to the story.
 The songs were also updated.
 The film was remade again in 1994 under the original title (with Warren Beatty and Annette Benning), but this version, while keeping the basic story, had a new script.
 The original film is also responsible for several Bollywood films, a couple of which also use the same script.

-- A partial example: The opening scene in the movie Silent Hill up to Rose passing out in the alleyway is a shot for shot remake of the opening of the game Silent Hill 1 with Rose in Harry's place.
+- A partial example: The opening scene in Silent Hill up to Rose passing out in the alleyway is a shot for shot remake of the opening of Silent Hill 1 with Rose in Harry's place.

 - The American remake of Funny Games is almost exactly the same, but English speaking actors (some quite famous, like Naomi Watts and Tim Roth) are used instead of German and Austrian actors.